-3. Best Hard Dog Frisbee for Distance Chasing – HeroDisc USA Dog Discs (from $5)
+4. Best Hard Dog Frisbee for Distance Chasing – HeroDisc USA Dog Discs (from $5)

-A more recent addition to my frisbee portfolio is one of these HeroDiscUSA XTRA 235 frisbees that are designed for a longer distance flight that hangs in the air, making it easy to catch once you catch up to it!
+These HeroDiscUSA XTRA 235 frisbees are designed for long-distance throws that hang in the air, making them easy to catch once you catch up to them!

 The XTRA 235 is a delightful frisbee and my favorite when I want to go long and really stretch my legs.

-4. Best Floating Dog Frisbee for Water and Snow
+5. Best Floating Dog Frisbee for Water and Snow – Hydro Plane Disc ($25)

 As it’s made from soft foam the Ruffwear Hydro Plane Disc is super light, buoyant and easy to stuff in a backpack and take with you anywhere, even though it is relatively wide compared to the other frisbees in this list, at 12 inches in diameter.